mindsdb/mindsdb/README.md

 ## Quick Overview

 You can get started with your own computer/cloud or try MindsDB via your browser using [Google Colab](docs/GoogleColab.md).

+If you'd prefer to watch a video tutorial, you can find it [here](https://www.youtube.com/watch?v=a49CvkoOdfY).
+(Note: Please manually set it to 720p or greater to have the text appear clearly)

 Set up is simple, just use: